 At a public location, like a park?
 Choose public.
 At home and don't want the exact location pinned?
 Choose obscured.

-Add the date and location of your observation to help the iNaturalist community identify your observation more accurately and inform on species ranges not necessary if you've already joined the project
+Add the date and location of your observation to help the iNaturalist community identify your observation more accurately and inform on species ranges

 Photos captured on your IPhone will likely automatically include this information when uploaded in iNaturalist